 What were the places you enjoyed the most?

-In Japan, there are 47 prefectures and I decided to visit them all.
+In Japan there are 47 prefectures and I decided to visit them all.
 I started from Okinawa in the south to Hokkaido in the north.
-It was a way to learn and I visited artisans, farmers, temples, shrines, ryokans and sake breweries.
+It was a way to learn and I visited artisans, farmers, temples, shrines, ryokan and sake breweries.
 It's been four years and I've done 41, so I only have six left, all in the north.

 Is that why you launched your own sake?

 Yes.
-Nowadays, it's quite common to drink sake, but in Japan, the production is disappearing.
+Nowadays it's quite common to drink sake, but in Japan the production is disappearing.
 There used to be 3,000 breweries and now there are only 1,300.
-I visited about 170 producers and I realised that this tradition is an integral part of Japanese culture so I had to help them preserve it.
-When I was in Italy, I always admired people who kept wine cellars.
+I visited about 170 producers and I realised that this tradition was an integral part of Japanese culture, so I had to help them preserve it.
+When I was in Italy I always admired people who kept wine cellars.
 It was something really prestigious, so when I discovered these sake breweries I wanted to create my own sake and help the industry.
 There's no support or branding for the industry as there is with wine, so the market remains small.

-I go to the brewery all the time to see the fermentation of the rice and every other step involved in the creation.
-We want to make the best sake in the world and we make it in the north, in the Yamagata prefecture.
-The production is very exclusive — we're only making 1,000 bottles per year.
-My sake is in a very modern bottle, designed by award-winning design studio Nendo, but then there's the traditional element of calligraphy on the label.
+I go to the brewery all the time to see the fermentation of the rice and everything involved in the creation.
+We want to make the best sake in the world and we make it in the north, in Yamagata prefecture.
+The production is very exclusive – we're only making 1,000 bottles per year.
+My sake is in a very modern bottle, designed by awardwinning design studio Nendo, but then there's the traditional element of calligraphy on the label.
 It's part of my rediscovery of Japanese culture.
 After sake, I want to focus on tea and ceramics.
-I want to make Japanese culture more accessible to the West, and less mysterious; there's so much people don't understand about it and I want to show it in a more approachable way.
+I want to make Japanese culture more accessible to the West, less mysterious; there's so much people don't understand about it and I want to show it in a more approachable way.

 Do you think that the country fully recovered after the tsunami?

-The situation is better now, but it will take a while for the area to bounce back.
-I think that people's way of thinking have changed.
+Now the situation is better, but it will take a while for the area to bounce back.
+I think that people's way of thinking has changed.
 They're starting to go back to traditional values and are less obsessed with modern life.
-That's the only good thing to have come out of it.
+That's the only good thing to come out of it.
 You only realise this when you lose something.
-I started my journey of discovery before that happened but now is the right time to bring back Japanese culture and rebuild it.
-The easy life of fast food, fast fashion and the Internet is tempting but you have to keep traditions.
-I want people to understand that something well-made is worth it, even if it's more expensive.
+I started my journey of discovery before that happened, but now is the right time to bring back Japanese culture and rebuild it.
+The easy life of fast food, fast fashion and the Internet is tempting but you have to keep the traditions.
+I want people to understand that something well made is worth it, even if it's more expensive.
 You need to educate people about the real value of things.

 Would you ever consider relocating to Japan indefinitely?

 I have no place yet.
 I'm always travelling within Japan or overseas.
-Lately, I have been spending more time in Japan but I never stay too long in the same place.
+Lately I spend more time in Japan but never in the same place.

 Finally, what about fashion?
 Do you have any interest in designing?

 I don't think I could be a designer.
 I love looking at fashion from the outside and I want to focus on the protection of artisans.
-I was recently in Murano in the Veneto region of northern Italy and it was sad to see that even there, all those beautiful glass factories are closing, so one day I might decide to do for them what I'm doing in Japan.
-It's about protecting the cultures of the world.
+I was recently in Murano in the Veneto region of Northern Italy and it was sad to see that even there all those beautiful glass factories are closing, so one day I might decide to do for them what I'm doing in Japan.
+It's about protecting the culture of Japan and the world.